 Williams People and its online counterpart, Alumni News, keep readers connected to each other and to Williams.
 As class secretary, you are key to fulfilling this mission.

 In print: Williams People is published by Williams College for the Society of Alumni three times per year and mailed free of charge to alumni.
-The publication includes class notes, photos of alumni gatherings and weddings, lists of marriages, births and adoptions, and obituaries.
+The publication includes class notes, photos of alumni gatherings and weddings, and lists of weddings, commitment ceremonies and civil unions; births and adoptions; and deaths.
 About 97 percent of readers report reading alumni news in print.

 Writing class notes

 The editors will edit your class notes according to the following guidelines, which will be enforced.
 Please:

 Stay within your word limit.
 The average class notes word count is approximately 1,500.
 Keep in mind this is an average across all classes, which range from fewer than 50 members to more than 500.
 Notes of more than 2,500 words will be returned to you for editing.